- 927 Lee Road 268, Valley, AL

 The application of thermal pipe insulation introduces thermal resistance and reduces the heat flow.Thicknesses of thermal pipe insulation used for saving energy vary, but as a general rule, pipes operating at more-extreme temperatures exhibit a greater heat flow and larger thicknesses are applied due to the greater potential savings.

 The different size of pipe related with the energy saving depend on the flow rate, energy cost is determined by particular pipe size.
-Using PIPEOPT algorithm, if pipe diameter is lager, the energy is less than smaller pipe diameter because of the lower pressure.The location of pipework also influences the selection of insulation thickness.
+Using the PIPEOPT algorithm, if pipe diameter is lager, the energy is less than smaller pipe diameter because of the lower pressure.The location of pipework also influences the selection of insulation thickness.

 For instance, in some circumstances, heating pipework within a well-insulated building might not require insulation, as the heat that’s “lost” (i.e., the heat that flows from the pipe to the surrounding air) may be considered “useful” for heating the building, as such “lost” heat would be effectively trapped by the structural insulation anyway.
 Conversely, such pipework may be insulated to prevent overheating or unnecessary cooling in the rooms through which it passes.